FFRF Monitored Morris County, New Jersey Church Grant Lawsuit (2024)

 FFRF and New Jersey taxpayer David Steketee filed a motion to intervene in the lawsuit Mendham Methodist Church v.
 Morris County, NJ on August 10, 2023.
 The Foundation previously litigated and won a lawsuit in 2018 when the New Jersey Supreme Court unanimously ruled that public money could not be used to repair a church.

-At issue again is the funding of churches through Historic Preservation grants.
-The plaintiffs in this new case argue that previous U.S. Supreme Court decisions invalidated the decision that barred churches from participating in these funding programs and that the state’s Religious Aid Clause violates the U.S. Constitution’s Free Exercise Clause.
+At issue again was the funding of churches through Historic Preservation grants.
+The plaintiffs in this case argued that previous U.S. Supreme Court decisions invalidated the decision that barred churches from participating in these funding programs and that the state’s Religious Aid Clause violated the U.S. Constitution’s Free Exercise Clause.

-On July 19th, 2024, FFRF filed an amicus brief in support of the New Jersey Attorney General, who are an intervening party in this case.
+On July 19th, 2024, FFRF filed an amicus brief in support of the New Jersey Attorney General, who were an intervening party in this case.

-FFRF and Steketee are represented by local counsel Paul S. Grosswald.
-FFRF Senior Counsel Sam Grover is also continuing to work on the case on behalf of FFRF.
-This case is in the New Jersey District Court with the case number 2:23-cv-02347.
+FFRF and Steketee were represented by local counsel Paul S. Grosswald.
+FFRF Senior Counsel Sam Grover worked on the case on behalf of FFRF.
+This case was in the New Jersey District Court with the case number 2:23-cv-02347.

 Freedom From Religion Foundation